tmalesinski/mk51fx2500re/doc/instructions.md

 Adds the number in the field of Rs and the number in the field in Rd.
 Does not change Rd.
 Branches when the addition results in a carry.

-TODO: is this one used in the code?

 ## SUB Rs,Rd